convexbrain/Totsu/solver/src/mainpage.md

 This C++ package provides a basic **primal-dual interior-point method** solver: PrimalDualIPM.

-A common target problem is continuous scalar **convex optimization** such as LS, LP, QP, GP, QCQP and (approximately equivalent) SOCP.
+A common target problem is continuous scalar **convex optimization** such as LP, QP, GP, QCQP and (approximately equivalent) SOCP.
 More specifically,
 \\[
 \\begin{array}{ll}